Tips if it's hard to chew or swallow

 It can be really frightening if you're having problems swallowing.
 It may feel like you are choking and you can't catch your breath.
 "It's not only scary it can be life-threatening," says consultant in oral medicine Dr Anwar Tappuni.

 Seek medical advice

 There are a number of tests they may carry out, including a swallowing assessment.
-You may be offered a test using an endoscope which is a tiny camera on a really thin, flexible tube.
+You may be offered a test using an endoscope which is a tiny camera on a thin, flexible tube.
 It may be used to look into your stomach, oesophagus or nose.

 A specialist speech therapist who deals with swallowing problems may assess you and teach you strategies to help.